2025 Bloomington, Minnesota municipal election

 The 2025 Bloomington, Minnesota municipal election was held on November 4, 2025.
 Three city council seats were up for election, in addition to four school board seats.
 In the city council race, which was conducted via ranked-choice voting, voters ranked up to three candidates per office by preference.
 In the school board election, voters were able to choose up to four candidates, with the four candidates with the most votes being elected.
 All offices elected were non-partisan.
 The candidate filing period lasted from July 29 to August 12, 2025.
 Early voting began on September 19, 2025.

+Housing affordability, rising property taxes, and municipal spending were expected to be key topics influencing the election.
+Two city council incumbents retained their seats, while the open at-large position was filled, retaining a progressive majority on the council.
+Of the four school board seats up for election, three incumbents were re-elected and one newcomer filled the seat of a retiring incumbent.

 City Council

 Three seats on the Bloomington City Council will be up for election for four year terms: one at-large seat, and the seats of Districts I and II.

 At-large

-One of two at-large seats on the Bloomington City Council, this seat has been held by Chao Moua since his appointment by the City Council in February 2023 to fill a vacant seat.
+This seat is one of two at-large positions on the Bloomington City Council and has been held by Chao Moua since his appointment February 2023 filling a vacancy.
 He was elected in the November election of that year, winning in the second round of ranked-choice tabulation, receiving 41.88% of first-choice votes and 54.56% of final votes.
+Moua is not seeking re-election.